ryanzoleta/todoist-next-actions/README.md

 # Todoist Next Actions

-This is a python script that allows Todoist to be able to show the "Next Actions" in each of the Projects in Todoist, a core concept in David Allen's productivity system described in his book, Getting Things Done (see summary of the system [here](https://hamberg.no/gtd/)).
+This is a python script that allows Todoist to be able to show the "Next Actions" in each of the Projects in Todoist, a core concept in David Allen's productivity system described in his book, [Getting Things Done](https://hamberg.no/gtd/)).

+At its core, the script is very simple.

+It adds an **@active** label to the topmost task of every project.

+Alternatively, you can set a task as **@project**, and then the script will add **@active to** whatever is the topmost subtask in *that* task.

 **Demo where Todoist Projects are treated as "Projects"**